One Art: Loss

 Nearly explicitly stated, Bishop writes to explore the theme of loss as she reflects on her losses.
 Using the villanelle form, Bishop emphasizes the inevitability of loss when she sets up a rigid structure, and then repeatedly breaks it, adding hyper-beats or eliding syllables, using half-rhymes, and an altered final refrain, to name a few.
 Loss is felt in this poem through Bishop's vague, but not so vague, examples of things everyone loses or can love; loss becomes a moment in the grander commentary on human existence which art pursues.
-This concept draws back to the title, loss is an art and the art of losing is learned through loss, engrained in every day life and present in the most important moments of our lives.
+This concept draws back to the title, loss is an art and the art of losing is learned through loss, engrained in everyday life and present in the most important moments of our lives.
 This is exactly the progression that the poem follows, and it acts as a philosophical theory of life and loss, drawing examples from her life.